brevia-ai/brevia/README.md

 ## Database

 If you have a PostreSQL instance with `pg_vector` extension available you are ready to go, otherwise you can use the provided docker compose file.

-In this case you can simply run `docker compose --profile admin up` to run postgres+pgvector and pgadmin docker images.
+In this case you can simply run `docker compose` to run a PostreSQL database with pg_vector.
+You can also run the embedded [`pgAdmin`](https://www.pgadmin.org) admin tool running `docler compose --profile admin up` to run postgres+pgvector and pgadmin docker images at the same time.
 With your browser, open `pgadmin` at http://localhost:4000

 The `4000` port is configurable with the `PGADMIN_PORT` environment var in the `.env` file.

-In this case you can simply run `docker compose --profile admin up` to run postgres+pgvector and pgadmin docker images.
-With your browser, open `pgadmin` at http://localhost:4000

-The `4000` port is configurable with the `PGADMIN_PORT` environment var in the `.env` file.
+## Migrations

-Launch migrations to create the initial schema with [Alembic](https://alembic.sqlalchemy.org) by using this brevia command
+Before using Brevia you need to launch the migrations script in order to create or update the initial schema.
+This is done with [Alembic](https://alembic.sqlalchemy.org) by using this command

 ```bash
 db_upgrade